pangapavankalyan95-del/Deepfake_Audio_Detector/DOCUMENTATION.md

 ### Detection Scope

-This system is designed to detect **TTS-based and Voice Conversion audio deepfakes**, which represent the majority of real-world threats in 2025.
+When I started this project, I had to decide what types of deepfakes to focus on.
+After researching real-world attacks, I designed my system to detect **TTS-based and Voice Conversion audio deepfakes**, which represent the majority of actual threats in 2025.

 #### **What We Detect** (✅ Validated):